SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 2016-06-01T09:14:21.41-0600 [CELL/0]     OUT Container became healthy
 ```

-### 1.1.17 What to expect
+#### 1.1.2.8 What to expect

-Fire up a browser and hit <http://fortuneui.x.y.z> where `x.y.z` corresponds to the Cloud Foundry application domain that you are operating under.
+Fire up a browser and hit <http://fortuneui.x.y.z> where `x.y.z` corresponds to your Cloud Foundry application domain.

 You should see your fortune displayed.
 Refresh the browser to see a new fortune.

-In addition to hitting <http://fortuneui.x.y.z>, you can also hit: <http://fortuneui.x.y.z/#/multiple> to cause the UI to make use of a Hystrix Collapser to obtain multiple fortunes.
+To see the results of a Hystrix Collapser obtaining multiple fortunes, browse to <http://fortuneui.x.y.z/#/multiple>.

-### 1.1.18 Using the Hystrix Dashboard
+#### 1.1.2.9 Using the Hystrix Dashboard

-Open a browser and connect to the Pivotal Apps Manager.
+Open a browser and go to the Pivotal Apps Manager.
 You will have to use a link that is specific to your Cloud Foundry setup. (e.g. <https://apps.system.testcloud.com/>)

 Follow [these instructions](http://docs.pivotal.io/spring-cloud-services/1-5/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix dashboard on Cloud Foundry.

 Go back to the Fortune-Teller-UI application and obtain several fortunes.
 Observe the values changing in the Hystrix dashboard.
 Click the refresh button on the UI app quickly to see the dashboard update.

-### 1.1.19 Understand Sample
+### 1.1.3 Understand Sample

-To understand the changes needed to utilize the Steeltoe Hystrix framework you should have a look at the Fortune-Teller-UI application.
+To understand the changes needed to utilize the Steeltoe Hystrix framework, look at the Fortune-Teller-UI application.

-Fortune-Teller-UI was created using the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ) and then modified to make use of the Steeltoe frameworks.
+Fortune-Teller-UI was created using the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ) and then modified to use the Steeltoe libraries.

-To gain an understanding of the Steeltoe Hystrix related changes to the generated template code, examine the following files:
+Steeltoe related changes to the template code can be found in the following files:

 * `Fortune-Teller-UI.csproj`- Contains `PackageReference` for Steeltoe Hystrix NuGet `Steeltoe.CircuitBreaker.HystrixCore`.
 It also contains references to `Steeltoe.CircuitBreaker.Hystrix.MetricsStreamCore` when targeting Cloud Foundry or `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` when running locally.
 These last two packages are used to expose Hystrix metrics to the dashboard.
 * `appsettings.json` - Contains configuration data to name the Hystrix thread pool (i.e. `FortuneServiceTPool`)  which is used by the `FortuneServiceCommand` command.
 This name will become visible in the dashboard.
 It also contains a configuration value for the `FortuneServiceCollapser` used to obtain multiple fortunes.